Skeletitor/ha_addon_fenecon2mqtt/fenecon2mqtt/DOCS.md

 Add the following code in your acl file to provide the user permissions to the default mqqt topic's. [mosquitto addon acl]

+> [!NOTE]
-**Take care, you'll have to change these entries if you change the topics in container config** Replace the "<< USERNAME >>" with your newly created username.
+> Take care, you'll have to change these entries if you change the topics in container config.
+Replace the "<< USERNAME >>" with your newly created username.

 ```
 user <<USERNAME>>